a16z/halmos/packages/solvers/README.md

 | Z3 | 4.13.1 | [Z3Prover/z3](https://github.com/Z3Prover/z3) | Includes a [Dockerfile](https://github.com/Z3Prover/z3/blob/master/docker/ubuntu-20-04.Dockerfile) and a package but no `latest` tag |

+## Contributing

+Everyone is welcome to contribute new solvers or new versions to the image via pull requests.
+If a solver is competitive at [SMT-COMP](https://smt-comp.github.io), it would be great to have it included in the image.

+When possible, we prefer release binaries from an official source like the Github releases for the project to minimize the time it takes to build the image.
+If you're unsure about a particular solver or how to integrate it, consider reaching out on the [Halmos Dev Chat](https://t.me/+4UhzHduai3MzZmUx).

+Before opening the pull request, please test your changes by verifying:

+* that you can build the image locally
+* that you can correctly invoke the solver as described in the [Quick Start](https://github.com/a16z/halmos/tree/main/packages/solvers#quick-start) section
+* update this README with the name, version and source of the solver

+Thank you in advance!

 ## Credit

 Based on [EmperorOrokuSaki/solvers](https://github.com/EmperorOrokuSaki/solvers)